 Social Factors and Wellbeing

-Conventional public health messages advice people to cut down on salt.
+Public health messages tell people to cut down on salt.
 Do you know why – is it for blood pressure, diabetes, or gut problems?

-If not salt, then what?
-Can you come up with factors that could influence high blood pressure and heart health in a population.
+Can you come up with other factors that could influence high blood pressure and heart health in a population.
 Think about conventional factors i.e. listed in public health leaflets, and social and historical factors.

 Why are some people more affected than others?
 Why are some groups in a population more affected than others?